User Research. Stickies-Wireflows-Sketches

 Using stickies is also a quick and easy way to start looking at potential functional branching of the application.

-The next step in the process: with a wireflow I start putting a task-flow together to aid in validation; brainstorming in collaboration with Product and Engineering to make sure everything customers are looking for is there, and technically feasible on a high-level.
+next step in the process: with a user flow, I start putting a flow together help visualize a user's journey; to aid in validation; brainstorm in collaboration with Product and Engineering, and to make sure everything customers are looking for is there, and technically feasible on a high-level.

 The next step in the process is putting an actual rough representation of screens together into an interactive flow, known as a wireflow.